 Our service charter

-• focussed on exposing and preventing public sector corruption and police misconduct
+• focused on exposing and preventing public sector corruption and police misconduct

-• sensitive and responsive to the circumstances and needs of people who make a complaint.
+• sensitive and responsive to your circumstances and needs.

 • IBAC focuses on serious and systemic corruption in the public sector and police misconduct.

-We can take complaints about suspected corrupt conduct by people who provide public services or duties, including state and local government public officers and employees, and people who seek to corrupt them.
+This covers suspected corruption by people providing public services or duties; including state and local government public officers and employees, and people who try to corrupt them.
+It includes:

 • taking or offering bribes